Cold Steel 4-MAX Scout Review

 Blade Performance

-Blade of the 4MAX Scout slicing through a water bottle.
+A close-up of a person using the Cold Steel 4-MAX Scout pocketknife to slice through a water bottle.

 Prior to buying this knife I did not have much experience with AUS-10 steel.
 It is not a common steel in pocket knife manufacturing, but after using this knife for over a month I hope AUS-10 becomes a more popular steel for knife makers.
 This blade held its edge surprisingly well, and it managed to handle the large amount of abuse I threw at it during the process of our review without chipping or rolling.